n1vux/articles/11-11-11/Mass-11-11-KIA.md

 > "6.
 OWN CHANGES, MOVEMENTS AND ACTION DURING TIlE DAY: Movement of 80th Division to army reserve completed.
 Movement of 1st Division to III Corps Reserve continued.

+(* Note - 1st Div, recently retired from left of line, supposedly moving from from V Corps Reserve to III Corps Reserve, but instead is surged toward Sedan only to be pulled up short to allow Fr 4th Armée to take Sedan.*)

 ![Operations of First Army, November 1-11, 1918; ABMC Sect 4, p 186](AMBC-Operations-1st-Army-Nov_1-11.v01.png "ABMC Operations of 1st Army, Nov 1-11")